 But if you should encounter irritations while using any chemical sunscreen, cease usage immediately and consult your dermatologist.
 Also ensure not to use chemical sunscreen on a broken or compromised skin.

 Q: What is the difference between physical and chemical sunscreen.

-A: Sunscreen are categorized into two types, physical (also called mineral) and chemical sunscreen.
+A: Sunscreen are categorised into two types, physical (also called mineral) and chemical sunscreen.

 Physical sunscreen acts like a barrier, they sit on the top layer of the skin to protect or shield the skin from sun exposure.
 That’s why you get to have white-cast residue after applying physical sunscreens.

 Chemical sunscreen on the other hand penetrates into the skin, where they stay to absorb UVA and UVB light rays before it’s able to damage the sensitive DNA of the skin cells.
 That’s why chemical sunscreens tend to be more elegant in terms of ease of application and minimizing that white-cast residue.